 Each Friday, we share three topical longreads in our Weekend Reader newsletter.
 This week, LionsRoar.com’s associate editor Lilly Greenblatt looks at the bittersweet lessons of winter.
 Sign up here to receive the Weekend Reader in your inbox.

-In the Northern Hemisphere, it’s winter — a season I’ve always loved, though not without a bit of hesitation.
+This Sunday marks the first day of winter in the Northern Hemisphere — a season I’ve always loved, though not without a bit of hesitation.
 There are the views of snow-capped tree branches, icicles dangling jewel-like from rooftops, and the cooling scent of pine.
 It’s all so beautiful… at least when viewed from behind a window, comfortably situated in the warmth of my home.

 Venturing outdoors and facing the cold air can make me bitter and angry.
 The shortness of the days often leaves me feeling dark, down, and unmotivated.
 It’s easy for sadness to creep in through the winter.
 Some days it seems as though it may never end — like the sun will never come again.
 But it always does.